vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 !!! enterpriseonly

-    To apply for the NebulaGraph Explorer installation package, [contact us](https://www.nebula-graph.io/contact).
+    - To purchase the NebulaGraph Explorer, [contact us](https://www.nebula-graph.io/contact).
+    - New users can [apply for a 30-day trial](https://www.nebula-graph.io/visualization-tools-free-trial).
+You can also try some functions online in [Explorer](https://explorer.nebula-graph.io/).

 !!!
 Note

-    You can also try some functions online in [Explorer](https://explorer.nebula-graph.io/).

 ## Scenarios